andrtell/cs-notes/c/1110-structs.md

 ---

-Stack implemented on-top of linked list.
+An integer stack implemented on-top of a linked list.

 ---